scottyeager/info_foundation/src/token/how_to_buy/xlm_solar_tft_manual.md

 <iframe src="https://player.vimeo.com/video/417197931" width="640" height="480" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-Step 1: Click on of the currencies in the top bar to go to your wallet overview
+1. Click on of the currencies in the top bar to go to your wallet overview

-Step 2: Click ThreeFold Token(TFT)
+2. Click ThreeFold Token(TFT)

-Step 3: Click Trade
+3. Click Trade

-Step 4: Click Buy Asset
+4. Click Buy Asset

-Step 5: Select TFT in the  "You Buy" section and XLM in the “You Sell” section.
+5. Select TFT in the  "You Buy" section and XLM in the “You Sell” section.

-Step 6: Fill in the amounts you would like to trade
+6. Fill in the amounts you would like to trade

-Step 7: Confirm the Sell order and wait for the TFT to show up in your wallet.
+7. Confirm the Sell order and wait for the TFT to show up in your wallet.